 When thinking, “can I claim compensation for a self employed accident at work” the time to take action is now.
 This guide has answered the major questions that people ask when it comes to a self-employed injury claim.
 However, if you still require further answers to any other questions you may have, please contact us immediately for free, so we can help you get the best outcome in your personal compensation claim.

 Our telephone contact is 0800 073 8804 if you need to call us.
 You can also contact us using our contact form or web chat function.
 Call us now to discuss “self employed accident at work can I claim.”

 If you have had an accident at work, find out how much compensation you can claim on a No Win No Fee basis.
 Also, feel free to call us today for free legal advice.

 This HSE link is all about health and safety for self-employed workers.

 Can I claim if I am self employed and injured at work?

-In short, the answer is yes, you could make a claim if you are self-employed and injured at work.
+In short, the answer is yes; you could claim if you are self-employed and injured at work.
 Your employer has all the same responsibilities to provide training, PPE and safe workspace as with a permanent employee.

 What should I do if I am self employed and injured at work?

-If you are working at a clients property, you should inform them of the accident so the HR department reports the incident in an accident log book.
-It is imperative that you acquire a copy of the accident log to use as evidence.
+If you are working at a clients property, you should inform them of the accident, so the HR department reports the incident in an accident log book.
+You must acquire a copy of the accident log to use as evidence.